sebgineered/ai_email_scanner/README.md

 ## Usage

-- Paste or type email content into the text area.
+1. **📝 Input Email**: Paste or type email content into the text area
-- Optionally, tick the checkbox to auto-populate an example malicious email.
+2. **🧪 Demo Mode**: Optionally, tick the checkbox to auto-populate an example malicious email
-- Click **Scan Email** to analyze for prompt injection and malicious URLs.
+3. **🔍 Scan**: Click **Scan Email** to run the complete security analysis
+4. **📊 Review Results**: View:
+   - Prompt injection detection status
+   - AI-powered analysis of email tone and threats
+   - Detailed URL scan results with threat scores
+   - Color-coded results (red for malicious, green for safe)
-- Results are color-coded and links are disabled if found malicious.
+5. **🛡️ Take Action**: Links are automatically disabled if found malicious

 ---